The Merits of Monotasking

 Asynchronous Communication

-Asynchronous communication takes the form of email, text, letters or voice notes; any form of communication that doesn’t take place in real-time… Negating the need for real-time contact means less perceived urgency, fewer distractions, and more uninterrupted chunks of time for producing and creating.
+Asynchronous communication takes the form of email, text, letters, or voice notes; any form of communication that doesn’t take place in real-time… Negating the need for real-time contact means less perceived urgency, fewer distractions, and more uninterrupted chunks of time for producing and creating.
 Like life was before notifications, before we were expected to be so responsive.
-Some of the greatest entrepreneurs, artists, and inventors locked themselves away for long periods of time, seeking solitude and space for uninterrupted thinking.

 - Jodie Cooke for Forbes